ReXooGen/instagram-story-downloader-extension/README.md

 3. Try the extension again after verification is complete

 ### Other Common Issues

+**"Cannot login with different account"**:
+- Use the red "Logout" button in the extension first
+- This clears the current session and allows switching accounts
+- The backend automatically detects different usernames and resets when needed

 **"No such file or directory" session error**:
 - This occurs when usernames contain spaces or special characters